sunyinqi0508/AQuery2/README.md

 - Install python3, C++ compiler and git.
 (For Ubuntu, run `apt update && apt install -y python3 python3-pip clang-14 libmonetdbe-dev git `)
 - Install required python packages by `python3 -m pip install -r requirements.txt`
 - If you have multiple C++ compilers on the system.
 Specify C++ compiler by setting the **CXX** environment variable. e.g. `export CXX=clang++-14`
+- Note for anaconda users: the system libraries included in anaconda might differ from the ones your compiler is using.
+In this case, you might get errors similar to:
+  >ImportError: libstdc++.so.6: version `GLIBCXX_3.4.26' not found

+   In this case, upgrade anaconda or your compiler or use the python from your OS or package manager instead.
+Or (**NOT recommended**) copy/link the library from your system (e.g. /usr/lib/x86_64-linux-gnu/libstdc++.so.6) to anaconda's library directory (e.g. ~/Anaconda3/lib/).

 ### Docker:
    - Alternatively, you can also use docker to run AQuery.
    - Type `make docker` to build the docker image from scratch.
-   - For Arm-based Mac users, you would need to build and run the x86_64 docker image because MonetDB doesn't offer official binaries for arm64 Linux.
+   - For Arm-based Mac users, you would have to build and run the x86_64 docker image because MonetDB doesn't offer official binaries for arm64 Linux.
 ## Usage
 `python3 prompt.py` will launch the interactive command prompt.
 The server binary will be automatically rebuilt and started.
 #### Commands:
 - `<sql statement>`: parse AQuery statement
 - `f <filename>`: parse all AQuery statements in file
+- `exec`: execute last parsed statement(s) with Hybrid Execution Engine.
+Hybrid Execution Engine decouples the query into two parts.
+The standard SQL (MonetDB dialect) part is executed by an Embedded version of Monetdb and everything else is executed by a post-process module which is generated by AQuery++ Compiler in C++ and then compiled and executed.
 - `dbg` start debugging session
 - `print`: printout parsed AQuery statements

-- `xexec`: execute last parsed statement(s) with Hybrid Execution Engine.
-Hybrid Execution Engine decouples the query into two parts.
-The standard SQL (MonetDB dialect) part is executed by an Embedded version of Monetdb and everything else is executed by a post-process module which is generated by AQuery++ Compiler in C++ and then compiled and executed.
 - `save <OPTIONAL: filename>`: save current code snippet. will use random filename if not specified.
 - `exit`: quit the prompt
 - `r`: run the last generated code snippet